grumpyf0x48/java11-minimal-quickstart/README.md

     -DgroupId=com.example \
     -DartifactId=java11-project \
     -Dversion=0.1-SNAPSHOT \
+    -Dname="Project Name" \
+    -Ddescription="Project Description" \
     -DjavaVersion=11 \
      archetype:generate
 ```

 Property `javaVersion` will set `java.version` in `pom.xml` of the generated project.

-Its default value is: 11.
+Its default value is: **11**.

+Properties `name` and `description` are optional and will be set with default values if not set in the previous command.

 Then, the generated project will look like: